Is Refinancing Student Loans Worth It?

 To Refi or Not to Refi, That Is the Question

-If you can save money on interest If you have multiple student loans and want one easy monthly payment If you want to extend your repayment term and, ideally, can secure a lower rate.
-If you are a working graduate and have high-interest Direct Unsubsidized Loans, Graduate PLUS loans, or private loans If your new rate will be higher than your original rate If the lender has standards you don’t meet and you have no co-signer If you have federal student loans and don’t want to lose the benefits and protections they come with
+If you can save money on interest If you have multiple student loans and want one easy monthly payment If you want to extend your repayment term and, ideally, can secure a lower rate If you’re a working graduate and have high-interest Direct Unsubsidized Loans, Graduate PLUS loans, or private loans If your new rate will be higher than your original rate If the lender has standards you don’t meet and you have no cosigner If you have federal student loans and don’t want to lose the benefits and protections they come with If you’re concerned about how the hard inquiry may affect your credit score

 About the Author